Samurai Jack: Battle Through Time: Release

 The game released digitally on most major platforms on August 21, 2020.
 On August 14, 2020, Limited Run Games sold pre-orders for physical copies for non-Microsoft consoles.
 The physical editions could be bought with just the game on its own or a collector's edition with the game and other physical extras like the soundtrack, a statue, a poster, and more.
-In Japan, the game was first released as a timed Xbox One exclusive, with non-Microsoft console versions to follow on January 21, 2021, which were both released in physical and digital formats.
+In Japan, the game was first released as a timed Xbox One exclusive, with the non-Microsoft console versions being released on January 21, 2021, on physical and digital formats.

+On December 23, 2024, the game was removed from all digital stores across all platforms, alongside several other Cartoon Network games.

 Reception

 Samurai Jack: Battle Through Time received "generally favorable" reviews on the PC and Xbox One, and received "mixed or average" reviews on the PlayStation 4 and Nintendo Switch, according to review aggregator website Metacritic.